MattMcAdams/dotfiles/README.md

 ln -s npm/.npmrc $XDG_CONFIG_HOME/npm
 ```

-NOTE: This will make the default npm config not work at the user level because the npmrc file is a symlink.
+NOTE: This will make the default `npm config` command not work at the user level because the npmrc file is a symlink.
 You'll need to edit the npmrc file in the $DOTFILES directory manually. npm config for project & global level configuration should be unaffected.

 ## Reading list